 City of Durham Photography

-The imagery is the first and the last thing people see and remember when viewing an ad, social media post or other marketing materials.
-When approaching photography for the City of Durham, it is important to remember the goal of portraying Durham as a leading city in providing an excellent and sustainable quality of life.
+Photography is an important element for a brand’s identity.
+Imagery is the first and the last thing people see and remember when viewing an ad, social media post, or other marketing materials.
+When using photography in City communications, it's important to remember the goal of portraying Durham as a leading city in providing an excellent and sustainable quality of life.

 Departments are responsible for complying with laws regarding copyright and use of photographs.
 This means you should not use any photo or graphic that you don’t have permission to use when creating content, including: flyers, newsletters, emails, webpages, reports, publications, videos, and other internal or external communications.

 While it can be convenient to search for images online, you should not use random images from the internet without 1) confirming that you have permission and 2) making sure to follow any usage requirements like providing a credit.
 If you can’t confirm this, don’t use it.

 If you have questions about available images, contact the Communications Department.

 Below are several sources where you can find images:

 - City of Durham Flickr Account (managed by the Communications Department)

 - Discover Durham’s online image library has many Durham-specific photos